 A – Attract Attention

 A – Call to Action

-If the headline is catchy and piques interest, the chances of eventually getting the user to trust you is high.
+If the headline is catchy and piques interest, the chances of eventually getting the user to trust you are high.
 Since the headline is for attracting attention, follow these simple tips to make it great:

 - Include specific numbers (preferably an odd number) at the beginning of the headline (e.g., 13 Simple Ways To Design High-Converting Landing Pages).

 - Be clear on the headline.
 Don’t hide the ball.
-It’s better to write a clear headline that answers your user’s question, than to write a clever and confusing one.
+It’s better to write a clear headline that answers your user’s question than to write a clever and confusing one.
 So, instead of “How to Get Found,” use “5 Simple and Effective SEO Techniques to Optimize For Search Traffic.”

 - Include your targeted keywords (search terms) in the headline, to catch the attention of customers.

 - Limit your headline to 60 characters (this is especially advisable for SEO).

 - Use power words (e.g., Tricks, Secrets, Free, Smart, Powerful, Unknown, etc.)

 Trigger interest: In your headline, you’re making a promise that you intend to fulfill before the reader is done reading the website content.
 Some benefits can be found in every headline, but real interest is built from the first paragraph so good copy is key.

 Dr. Jonny Bowden, founder of Unleash Your Thin, builds interest in his blog posts by giving people hope in their weight loss struggles.
 The website copy of his blog tells you right off the bat that you don’t have to starve to meet your goal.